DatavenueLiveObjects/LiveObjectsHelperForVideoTutorials/README.md

 # LiveObjectsHelper

+- Software Name : Live Objects Helper
+- Version: 1.0
+- SPDX-FileCopyrightText: Copyright (c) 2020 Orange Business Services
+- SPDX-License-Identifier: BSD-3-Clause
+- This software is distributed under the BSD-3-Clause, the text of which is available at https://opensource.org/licenses/BSD-3-Clause or see the "LICENCE" file for more details.
-Various resources to help using Orange Live Objects
+- Software description: Various resources to help using Orange Live Objects

-(c) Orange Business Services 2020

 ## External Connector
 Get the resources used in the video https://youtu.be/nvNhTMuTyJU .